-This panel displays properties for the active F-curve.
+This panel displays properties for the active F-Curve.

 - Channel Name

 ID Type + Channel name (X Location).

-- RNA Path
+- Data Path

-RNA Path to property + Array index.
+RNA Path to property.

-- Color Mode
+- Display Color

 - Auto Rainbow

-Increment the hue of the F-curve color based on the channel index.
+Increment the hue of the F-Curve color based on the channel index.

 - Auto XYZ to RGB

 For property sets like location XYZ, automatically set the set of colors to red, green, blue.

 - User Defined

-Define a custom color for the active F-curve.
+Define a custom color for the active F-Curve.

-- Auto Handle Smoothing
+- Handle Smoothing

-Selects the method used to compute automatic Bézier handles (Automatic, Auto Clamped, Vector).From left to right, four Auto Clamped keys, one Vector, and the rest are Automatic.
+Selects the method used to compute automatic Bézier handles (Automatic, Auto Clamped, Vector).

 Only directly adjacent key values are considered when computing the handles.
 Vector handles are pointed directly at the adjacent keyframes.